 It is completely understandable if an inexperienced user finds all these intricate details a bit too overwhelming.
 A hassle-free ETL platform like Hevo (covered below) could provide a lifeline in such cases.
 Hevo provides a very easy-to-use interface that can configure data loads through simple point-and-click.

-2) DynamoDB to Redshift: Using AWS Data Pipeline
+Method 2: DynamoDB to Redshift Using AWS Data Pipeline

 AWS Data Pipeline is Amazon’s own service to execute the migration of data from one point to another point in the AWS Ecosystem.
 Unfortunately, it does not directly provide us with an option to copy data from DynamoDB to Redshift but gives us an option to export DynamoDB data to S3.
 From S3, we will need to used a COPY command to recreate the table in S3.
 Follow the steps below to copy data from DynamoDB to Redshift using AWS Data Pipeline: